 In this paper we have shown that SE is not the by-product or the morphological expression of a certain conspiracy of abstract relations.
 In the same vein, non paradigmatic SE constructions are not the result of a theta grid manipulation or a diathesis change.
-On the contrary, as the higher argument in the sentence, SE is the real trigger of passive and impersonal SE constructions simply because of its inability to check all the features in T. This clitic checks a [+animate] agreement relation, what makes its behavior on the one hand similar to that of strong pronouns, and on the other hand similar to DOM.
-We have also shown that there is evidence that SE satisfies the nominative subject relation as any other pronoun does.
+On the contrary, as the higher argument in the sentence, SE is the real subject of the sentence, which triggers passive and impersonal SE constructions simply because of its inability to check all the features in T. This clitic checks a [+animate] agreement relation, what makes its behavior on the one hand similar to that of strong pronouns, and on the other hand similar to DOM.
+We have also shown that SE satisfies the nominative subject relation as any other pronoun does.

-The results of this paper, as long as it goes in the right direction, may help to understand the nature of agreement relations, and specially, those of default agreement involved in quirky Case assignment.
-We let for future works the interactions between the clitic SE and object clitics regarding to the use of generalized leísmo for masculine animate objects, and to the Person Case Constraint.
+If on the right track, the results of this paper support a derivational view where no construction-particular properties must be attributed to non-paradigmatic SE "constructions", against prevailing constructionist views both within and outside generative approaches.
+They also contributes to understand the nature of agreement relations, and specially, those of default agreement involved in quirky Case assignment.
+In Ormazabal & Romero (2018) we explore some of the properties of default number agreement in these and similar contexts.
+We leave for future research the interactions between the clitic SE and object clitics regarding the use of generalized leismo for masculine animate objects, and to the Person Case Constraint.